 You won’t have a hard time finding cruelty-free vegan lipstick.
 That said, you can’t just pick up a lipstick at random and expect it to be free of animal products.
 That’s primarily because lipstick may be composed of tallow derivatives sourced from slaughterhouses.
 Lanolin, a byproduct of the wool industry, is another common lipstick ingredient.
 Additionally, the bright red color of many lipsticks frequently comes from carmine, a dye produced by grinding up tiny cochineal beetles whose bodies contain a concentrated red pigment.

-Not too many years ago, finding vegan lipstick was nearly impossible.
-But today a number of excellent cruelty-free cosmetics companies have gotten into the business.
-Not only do these companies refrain from animal testing, they also tend to use a better grade of ingredients.
-That’s a big deal, especially for anyone disgusted by the idea of coating their lips with rendered animal fat!
+Back when vegans were scarce, finding vegan lipstick took real effort.
+Few stores carried it, and you could only find a few colors.
+But many cruelty-free cosmetics companies have since entered the business.
+Not only do they refrain from animal testing, they also tend to use a better grade of ingredients.
+That’s a big deal, especially for anyone appalled by the idea of coating their lips with rendered animal fat!

 Even if you don’t follow a vegan lifestyle, it makes sense to pay a little more for vegan lipstick for the sake of avoiding disgusting animal-derived ingredients.